Oral Radiology Experts

 Version A Home Page

-• Menu pages are hard to read regardless of screen size
+• Menu pages are hard to read,

-• Huge logo at header is distracting
+• Huge logo is distracting

 Version B Home Page

-• Added consultation CTA Banner
+• Added CTA consultation banner

-• Overall more visually dynamic + engaging
+• More visually dynamic + engaging

 Version A About Section

-• “Owner” and “Dr. Kate Dubois DMD” looks like a link as it is the CTA color, but is actually a header.
-Poor UX and accessibility
+• “Owner” and “Dr. Kate Dubois DMD” look like links, as they are the CTA color, but are actually headers

-• Content layout feels cramped and unbalanced
+• Content feels cramped and unbalanced

 Version B About Section

-• Easier to scan for info
+• Easier to scan entire site for info

 • Balanced content and margins

-• Lower cognitive load on users
+• Lower cognitive load

-• Proper info hierarchy
+• Proper info hierarchy, more scanable

 Version A FAQ

-• Not actually FAQ page
+• Not actually FAQ page, confusing users

 • Unbalanced margins